microsoft/FHIR-Converter/docs/FiltersSummary.md

 # Filters

+⚠ **This document applies to the Liquid engine.
+Follow [this](https://github.com/microsoft/FHIR-Converter/tree/handlebars) link for the documentation of Handlebars engine.**

-By default, DotLiquid provides a set of [standard filters](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers#standard-filters) to assist template creation.
+By default, Liquid provides a set of [standard filters](https://github.com/Shopify/liquid/wiki/Liquid-for-Designers#standard-filters) to assist template creation.
 Besides these filters, FHIR Converter also provides some other filters that are useful in conversion, which are listed below.
 If these filters do not meet your needs, you can also write your own filters.

-## Hl7 v2 specific filters
+### Hl7 v2 specific filters
 | Filter | Description | Syntax |
 |-|-|-|
 | get_first_segments | Returns first instance of the segments | `{% assign result = hl7v2Data | get_first_segments: 'segment1|segment2|...' -%}` |